awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 ```

 **Network Interface Driver**
-Use the following command to verify that the module is being used on a particular interface, substituting the interface name that you wish to check\.
+Use the following command to verify that the module is being used on a particular interface, substituting the interface name that you want to check\.
 If you are using a single interface \(default\), this is `eth0`\.
 If the operating system supports [predictable network names](#predictable-network-names-sriov), this could be a name like `ens5`\.

 In the following example, the `ixgbevf` module is not loaded, because the listed driver is `vif`\.